This documentation supports the latest PCIe host firmware, the latest OpenEphys.Onix1 package, and Bonsai 2.9+.

 Package manager from splash page or Package manager from editor

-The following packages are required to run the workflows in this documentation are:
+The following packages are required to run the workflows in this documentation:

 • OpenEphys.Onix1.Design: An extension of the OpenEphys.Onix1 library that includes graphical user interfaces (GUIs).
 Installing OpenEphys.Onix1.Design automatically installs OpenEphys.Onix1 as a dependency.